FrancisBanville/ms_interpreting_probabilities/README.md

   all kinds of scaling are just different ways to aggregate individuals or nodes.

-**Figure:** Conceptual figure of how a scale up of the nodes from an individual to a population to any higher taxonomic group change our interpretation of the probability of interaction.
+[Figure 3 about here].
+Conceptual figure of how a scale up of the nodes from an individual to a population to any higher taxonomic group change our interpretation of the probability of interaction.

 # Conclusion